datadaveshin/tricks-n-scripts/README.md

-# free-disk-space
+# Scripts and Settings
-Scripts for identifying files and directories that take up a lot of space, and then delete them
+This repo is for useful scripts that you may have, or config files, etc.